VectorInstitute/PromptEngineering/README.md

 # Prompt Engineering Laboratory

 This repository holds all of the code associated with the project considering prompt engineering for large language models.
-This includes work around reference implementations, demo notebooks.
+This includes work around reference implementations and demo notebooks.

-The static code checker runs on python3.9
+The static code checker and all implementations run on python3.9

 All reference implementations are housed in `src/reference_implementations/`.
-Datasets to be used are placed in `resources/datasets`.
-There is also some information about JAX for those curious in learning more about that framework and the implementation of prompt tuning by Google (This is included but not supported in the prompt engineering lab).
+Datasets to be used are placed in `resources/datasets` or in the relevant resources subfolder for the implementation.
+There is also some information about JAX for those curious in learning more about that framework and the implementation of prompt tuning by Google (This is included but not supported in the prompt engineering lab due to issues with their current implementation).

 This repository is organized as follows